 Absolute speed and speed strength are unique areas of the Strength Continuum because of their sport-specific nature.
-The front-end of the Continuum (absolute strength and strength speed) are what most coaches and athletes consider first with the Strength Continuum.
-Training all areas of the Strength Continuum is important for building a well-rounded base in competitive functional fitness.
+The front-end of the continuum (absolute strength and strength speed) are what most coaches and athletes consider first with the Strength Continuum.
+Speed strength and absolute speed (the rear-end of the Strength Continuum) are unique areas which are typically only accessed through sport-specific performance.
 Speed strength is performed with lower loads and at faster speeds.
 Examples of speed strength are low percentage barbell cycling (I.e. relative, usually <70% of one’s one rep maximum), box jumps, and other forms of plyometrics.
 The primary reason to perform speed strength activities is to teach the body to absorb and transmit forces rapidly.